-New election officers must attend training (approximately 3 hours) prior to serving at the polls.
+New election officers must complete training (approximately 3 hours) prior to serving at the polls.

-Existing election officers must attend training if mandated, or due to changes in equipment.
+Existing election officers must complete training if mandated, or due to changes in equipment.

-Other supplemental training classes will also be available.
+Other supplemental training classes may also be available.

 You may be contacted by the local political party to confirm your political party affiliation.